jacobbednarz/terraform-module-cloudflare-route53/README.md

-# terraform-module-cloudflare-route53

 This Terraform module works by unifying the interface to create and manage DNS records.
-It helps increase DNS redundancy by keeping records across two providers without any need for replication.
+It helps increase DNS redundancy by keeping records across two providers (Cloudflare + Route53) without any need for replication.

 ## Example usage